Causal inference for social network data: Methods

-An alternative approach to estimate the variance of $\hat{\psi}$ under assumptions (A1), (A4), and (A5) is to employ the following version of a parametric bootstrap.
-This approach might offer improvements in finite-sample performance over the previously described approach.
-Briefly, our proposed procedure proceeds by iteratively sampling $n$ observations from the existing fit of the likelihood, fitting the univariate least favorable submodel parameter $\epsilon$, and computing the bootstrapped TMLE.
-After enough iterations one can obtain the Monte Carlo variance estimator of $\hat{\psi}$ by evaluating the empirical variance of the bootstrap TMLEs.
-In more detail, for each of $M$ bootstrap iterations, indexed as $b=1,\ldots,M$, first $n$ covariates $\mathbf{C}^{b}=(C_{1}^{b},\ldots,C_{n}^{b})$ are sampled with replacement (assuming $\mathbf{C}$ are i.i.d.), then the existing model fit $\hat{g}$ is applied to sampling of $n$ exposures $\mathbf{X}^{b}=(X_{1}^{b},\ldots,X_{n}^{b})$, followed by a sample of $n$ outcomes $\mathbf{Y}^{b}=(Y_{1}^{b},\ldots,Y_{n}^{b})$ based on the existing outcome model fit $\hat{m}$.
-Note that we are also assuming that the corresponding bootstrap random summaries $W_{i}^{b}$ and $V_{i}^{b}$, for $i=1,\ldots,n$, were constructed by applying the summary functions $s_{X}$ and $s_{Y}$ to $\mathbf{C}^{b}$ and $(\mathbf{C}^{b},\mathbf{X}^{b})$, respectively.
-This bootstrap sample is then applied to obtain the predicted values from the existing auxiliary covariate fit $(\hat{\bar{h}}_{x^{*}}/\hat{\bar{h}})(V_{i}^{b})$, for $i=1,\ldots,n$, followed by a bootstrap-based fitting of $\epsilon$, and finally, evaluation of bootstrap TMLE.
+An alternative approach to estimate the variance of $\hat{\psi}_n$ under assumptions (A1), (A4), and (A5) is to employ the following version of a parametric bootstrap, which might offer improvements in finite-sample performance over the previously described approach.
+For each of $B$ bootstrap iterations, indexed by $b=1,\ldots,B$, first $n$ covariates $\mathbf{C}^{b}=(C_{1}^{b},\ldots,C_{n}^{b})$ are sampled with replacement, then a model fit $\hat{g}$ is applied to sampling of $n$ exposures $\mathbf{X}^{b}=(X_{1}^{b},\ldots,X_{n}^{b})$, followed by a sample of $n$ outcomes $\mathbf{Y}^{b}=(Y_{1}^{b},\ldots,Y_{n}^{b})$ based on the existing outcome model fit $\hat{m}$.
+The corresponding bootstrap summaries $W_{i}^{b}$ and $V_{i}^{b}$, for $i=1,\ldots,n$, are constructed by applying the summary functions $s_{C}$ and $s_{X}$ to $\mathbf{C}^{b}$ and $\mathbf{X}^{b}$, respectively.
+This bootstrap sample is then used to obtain the predicted values from the existing auxiliary covariate fit $(\hat{\bar{h}}_{x^{*}}/\hat{\bar{h}})(V_{i}^{b},W_i^b)$, for $i=1,\ldots,n$, followed by a bootstrap-based fitting of $\epsilon$, and finally, evaluation of bootstrap TMLE.
 Note that the TMLE model update is the only model fitting step needed at each iteration of the bootstrap, which significantly lowers the computational burden of this procedure.
-The variance estimate is then obtained by taking the empirical variance of bootstrap TMLE samples $\hat{\psi}^{b}$.
-In the present setting, due to dependence across observations, one must be judicious with applications of the bootstrap.
-For example, the parametric bootstrap procedure described above requires conditional independence of $X_{i}$ given $W_{i}$ and $Y_{i}$ given $V_{i}$, along with the consistent modeling of the corresponding factors of the likelihood.
-It may seem natural to sample $V_{i}$ directly from its corresponding auxiliary model fit, but this is likely to result in an anti-conservative variance estimates, since the conditional independence of $V_{i}$ is unlikely to hold by virtue of its construction as a summary measure of the network.
+The variance estimate is then obtained by taking the empirical variance of bootstrap TMLE samples $\hat{\psi_n}^{b}$.
+Because the parametric bootstrap relies on known or assumed independences, and because only the TMLE model (i.e.\ not the full likelihood) is fit at each iteration, this procedure consistently estimates the variance of the first order terms in the expansion of $\hat{\psi_n}-\psi_n$, and we prove in the Appendix that the higher order terms are asymptotically neglible.
+However, due to dependence across observations, one must be judicious with applications of the bootstrap.
+For example, the parametric bootstrap procedure described above requires conditional independence of $X_{i}$ given $W_{i}$ and $Y_{i}$ given $(V_{i},W_i)$, along with the consistent modeling of the corresponding factors of the likelihood.
+It may seem natural to sample $V_{i}$ directly from its corresponding auxiliary model fit, but this is likely to result in an anti-conservative variance estimates, since the conditional independence structure assumed for $\mathbf{V}$ is unlikely to hold by virtue of its construction as a summary measure of the network.